linode/apl-docs/docs/get-started/labs/create-workloads.md

 sidebar_label: Create Workloads
 ---

 In the previous lab we deployed a workload using Argo CD with a BYO manifest and we explored the Catalog.
-In this lab we'll create a Workload (a Kubernetes Deployment) using the Catalog and the APL Workload self-service feature.
+In this lab we'll create a Workload (a Kubernetes Deployment) using the Catalog and the Workload self-service feature.

 ## Create a Workload using the Catalog